alloc7260/Docker-swarm-remote-control/README.md

 ### Steps to use
 1. You can watch the visualizer on port 8080 of manager node's localhost to gain insights about current state of swarm and running containers
-2. you can use curl requests gicen in `curl` to create or delete sercvice or read logs of running service
+2. you can use curl requests given in `curl` to create or delete sercvice or read logs of running service

 ### Constraints
 * api key given in `commands.sh` must be send with every curl request in the json body